kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Restrict access to delete the key vault: a personal access token (PAT).
 Restrict access to the secrets in Key Vault by using: a personal access token (PAT).
 - [ ] Restrict access to delete the key vault: a personal access token (PAT).
 Restrict access to the secrets in Key Vault by using: RBAC.
-- [x] Restrict access to delete the key vault: an Azure Key Vault access policy.
+- [ ] Restrict access to delete the key vault: an Azure Key Vault access policy.
 Restrict access to the secrets in Key Vault by using: RBAC.
 - [ ] Restrict access to delete the key vault: RBAC.
 Restrict access to the secrets in Key Vault by using: a personal access token (PAT).

 ### You need to recommend a solution for deploying charts by using Helm and Tiller to Azure Kubernetes Service (AKS) in an RBAC-enabled cluster.
 Which three commands should you recommend be run in sequence?

 ![Question 102](images/question102.jpg)

-- [ ] Box 1: helm init.
-Box 2: kubectl create.
-Box 3: helm install.
+- [ ] Bo  1: helm init.
+Bo  2: kubectl create.
+Bo  3: helm install.
-- [x] Box 1: kubectl create.
-Box 2: helm init.
-Box 3: helm install.
+- [ ] Bo  1: kubectl create.
+Bo  2: helm init.
+Bo  3: helm install.
-- [ ] Box 1: helm init.
-Box 2: helm serve.
-Box 3: helm completion.
+- [ ] Bo  1: helm init.
+Bo  2: helm serve.
+Bo  3: helm completion.
-- [ ] Box 1: kubectl create.
-Box 2: helm init.
-Box 3: helm serve.
+- [ ] Bo  1: kubectl create.
+Bo  2: helm init.
+Bo  3: helm serve.

 ### You have an Azure DevOps organization named Contoso, an Azure DevOps project named Project1, an Azure subscription named Sub1, and an Azure key vault named vault1.
 You need to ensure that you can reference the values of the secrets stored in vault1 in all the pipelines of Project1.
 The solution must prevent the values from being stored in the pipelines.
 What should you do?

-- [x] Create a variable group in Project1.
+- [ ] Create a variable group in Project1.
 - [ ] Add a secure file to Project1.
 - [ ] Modify the security settings of the pipelines.
 - [ ] Configure the security policy of Contoso.